alexphi/jekyll-tailwind-template/README.md

 # Jekyll Tailwind template

 A minimal repo to create a static site using [Jekyll][jekyll] and [TailwindCSS][tailwind].
-It uses the [jekyll-postcss](https://github.com/mhanberg/jekyll-postcss) plugin and a standard `postcss.config.js` file which references the TailwindCSS plugin.
+It uses the [jekyll-postcss](https://github.com/mhanberg/jekyll-postcss) plugin and a very basic `postcss.config.js` file which references the TailwindCSS plugin.

 [jekyll]:https://jekyllrb.com/
 [tailwind]:https://tailwindcss.com/